Updated: September 27, 2015

-Using Twitter hashtags to promote your event will help raise awareness in advance, encourage attendance, enable those who are there to track the event and those who aren't able to attend to follow along.
+Using hashtags to promote your event will raise awareness in advance, encourage attendance, and enable those who are there to track the event and those who aren't able to attend to follow along.

 - Include it in your site, e-mail messages about the event, press release announcing it, conference program, and tweets about the event.

 - Include it on your event page on The History List.

 - Encourage your speakers and attendees to include it in their tweets.

 - Include it on your signage at the event.